 Pilot, Aeronaut, Commander, Wingman, Co-Pilot, Aviator, Captain, God.
-There are many names for the boys and girls who sit at the pointy end of our aircraft, pressing all those buttons, drinking endless cups of tea and coffee while dodging other jets, in charge of our safety as we hurtle through the air at 500 miles per hour, seven miles up.
+There are many names for the boys and girls who sit at the pointy end of our aircraft, pressing all those buttons, drinking endless cups of tea and coffee while in charge of our safety, dodging other jets as we hurtle through the air at 500 miles per hour seven miles up.

 They’re a well-respected bunch.
 The face of their airline, looked upon by passengers and fellow crew as a person who should exemplify leadership – with this great role comes great responsibility.

 From the handsome heart breakers to the turn around brew makers; from the eccentric to the narcissistic – our list takes you through them all.

 See how many you have flown with?

 A is for Annoying.
 They’re the ones who revel in being awkward and making our lives a misery, coming out to use the toilet in the middle of the meal service or when we’re all sat in the galley having a break.
 The ones who want to eat on the ground, pre-departure when you’re rushed off your feet or demand a tea or coffee when we haven’t even had one ourselves.